 There is an hourly service from London Bridge to Ashurst (Kent), taking 50 minutes (longer on Sundays, when you have to change at East Croydon and/or Oxted).

 For the variations which finish in Hartfield, Metrobus 291 goes to East Grinstead in one direction and Tunbridge Wells in the other (hourly Mon–Sat, two-hourly Sun & BH).
 A return ticket to Ashurst (Kent) is more likely to be accepted at East Grinstead since this route is also operated by Southern, with a half-hourly off-peak service to Victoria.
-At the time of writing the last bus to East Grinstead leaves Hartfield at 7.30pm (5.15pm Sun & BH); about 1 hour earlier than these times to Tunbridge Wells.
+At the time of writing the last bus to East Grinstead leaves Hartfield at about 7.30pm (5pm Sun & BH); an hour earlier to Tunbridge Wells.

 If driving, Ashurst station has a small free car park.
 There is no public transport from Hartfield to Ashurst, so you would have to complete a circular walk.